Organization and Guidance Department: Mission

-The OGD is a powerful department of the WPK that guides the implementation of all Party life policy, which extends to nearly every aspect of life in North Korea from civilian, to military, to government.
+The OGD has been referred to as a powerful department of the WPK that guides the implementation of all Party life policy, extending to nearly every aspect of life in North Korea from civilian, to military, to government.
 The OGD also serves as the staff for the Central Committee and Central Military Committee, and controls key personnel in the government, WPK, and Korean People's Army (KPA).
-This control stems from the OGD's power to select and dismiss high-ranking officials based on the monitoring it does, records it collects, and investigations it runs, making it one of the most powerful and feared departments of the WPK.
+This control stems from the OGD's power to select and dismiss high-ranking officials based on the monitoring it does, records it collects, and investigations it runs.

 The OGD is also responsible for administering party life guidance to secure loyalty to the Kim family and maintain Party ideology, overseeing guidance implementation down to a local and even workplace level.
 It does this through local Organization Departments, which are a part of every KWP Committee and have political power due to their close link to the OGD.
 Since every North Korean citizen experiences party life in some form, regardless of actually joining the party, the OGD and its guidance have a direct effect on the lives of every North Korean from the highest to lowest level.